mapic/labdataR/README.md

 # labdataR

 R library for use with Azure Functions.
-Supported by [NGI.no](https://ngi.no).

 ## Installation